-When parents are either unable or unwilling to take care of their biological children, Colorado statue 19‑5-100.2 dictates that adoption is a legal proceeding which is sometime “necessary” to provide a “permanent, stable home” for children.
-The statue also finds adoption to offer “significant psychological, social and legal benefits” for a child.
-Adoption allows a person to legally affirm their care and love of a child that is not biologically related to them (there are exceptions, such as a grandparent adopting a grandchild).
+When parents are either unable or unwilling to take care of their biological children, Colorado statute 19‑5-100.2 dictates that adoption is a legal proceeding that is sometimes necessary to provide a permanent, stable home for children.

-- Step-parent – involves a step-parent who is legally married to the biological parent, taking over parental responsibility of the non-custodial parent.
+- Stepparent – Stepparent adoption involves a stepparent who is legally married to the biological parent.

 - Kinship – A person who wishes to adopt a family member.

-- Adult – Adoption of someone who legally considered an adult, in Colorado that is age 18.
+- Adult – Adoption of someone who is legally considered an adult; in Colorado that is age 18.

 - Second-parent – Allows unmarried couples to assume the same parental rights, popularly known as a co-parent adoption.

-- Open vs closed – An open adoption is when the biological parents of the adopted child can keep in contact with each other.
-Closed means there can be no communication or visitation between the biological parents and child.
+- Open vs Closed – An open adoption is when the biological parents of the adopted child can maintain contact with the child.
+Closed means there will be no communication or visitation between the biological parents and child.

-- Private vs state – Private adoption is when a person relinquishes their parental right directly to the adoptive parent.
-Conversely, in public adoption the state assumes parental responsibilities while a child waits to be adopted.
+- Private vs State – Private adoption is when a person relinquishes their parental rights directly to the adoptive parent.
+Conversely, in public adoption, the state assumes parental responsibilities while a child waits to be adopted.

-As exciting a time this may be, with so many choices, varying circumstances and unique requirements, it’s easy to go from excited to becoming overwhelmed.
-Our family law attorneys at R&H can help guide potential parents: from advising them on viable options, to making sure they are legally prepared for the adoption process.
+As exciting a time as this may be, with so many choices, varying circumstances, and unique requirements, it’s easy to become overwhelmed.

-A: Even if you are stationed here or aboard, a military family are still eligible to adopt children from the foster care system.
+A: Even if you are stationed here or aboard, a military family is still eligible to adopt children from the foster care system.

 Q: Can the biological parents take back a child?